MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Add-MgBetaServicePrincipalTokenSigningCertificate.md

 The endDateTime can be up to three years after the certificate is created.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Add-MgServicePrincipalTokenSigningCertificate](/powershell/module/Microsoft.Graph.Applications/Add-MgServicePrincipalTokenSigningCertificate?view=graph-powershell-1.0)

 ## SYNTAX

 ### AddExpanded (Default)